May 17-18 at The Nature Foundation

 An individual blazer membership entitles you to free Living with Nature at Wintergreen hikes offered year-round by foundation naturalists, subscription to The Mountain Messenger, a newsletter dedicated to our membership, and a 10% discount on Nature Center Shoppe purchases.

-The benefits of an Individual membership for up to six family members (parents and up to four dependent children or grandchildren).
+The benefits of an Individual membership plus up to six people, either family or friends of your choice.

 The benefits of a Family Blazer membership plus: Discounted admission to the Spring Wildflower Symposium.